Many middle-class American families believe they can’t afford to adopt. And adoption can be very expensive.

 Many parents notice emotional and physical challenges improving very shortly after children are adopted into a loving home.
 Routines, a healthy eating schedule, and lots of outdoor play can do wonders for improving a child’s overall well-being.

 Adopting older children comes with its own joys.
-Children with broken pasts may begin healing and opening up to their adoptive parents right away.
+Children with hard pasts may begin healing and opening up to their adoptive parents right away.
 It is also perfectly normal for this to take some time.
 Older children are also more independent than infants and toddlers.
 Some adoptive parents find that kids who can sleep through the night and go to school in the morning allow them to keep their jobs and maintain a normal routine, especially if they already have children in the home.

 Those prospective parents who have always wanted a family may find they are suited to adopt a sibling group.
 Siblings placed together usually have a lesser chance of failed placement, lots of emotional benefits, and don’t have to move as much.
 Siblings placed together bring part of their biological family with them, so they have an easier time adjusting to new parents.
 This is especially true in bilingual families.